Dan Ahdoot

 Dan Kamyar Ahdoot (دن احدوت; דן אחדות) is an American actor, writer, and comedian.
 He is known for his TV appearances on Netflix's Cobra Kai, Disney's Kickin' It, Showtime's Shameless, and the Seeso series Bajillion Dollar Propertie$.
 He has also developed TV shows for CBS, Fox, Hulu, Freeform, and Pop.

 Early life

 Ahdoot was born to an observant Iranian Jewish family in Great Neck, New York.
 His family comes from Isfahan, with his father coming to the US via Israel.
-Speaking on his upbringing, he said: "I grew up in Great Neck, New York, which is actually a hotbed of Iranian Jewry, so I didn't really know that I was very different until I went to college."
+Speaking on his upbringing, he said: "I grew up in Great Neck, New York, which is actually a hotbed of Iranian Persian Jewry, so I didn't really know that I was very different until I went to college."
 His family kept kosher at home and attended synagogue on Saturdays for Shabbat which his family got together.
 Although he described his beliefs as agnostic, he identifies as culturally Jewish.
 He completed pre-med studies at Johns Hopkins University, and was accepted into medical school, but ultimately decided to pursue stand-up comedy instead.